-- 1. The Gini coefficients are estimated on the basis of households' income per capita - 2. a/ Data correspond to urban areas
+2. a/ Data correspond to urban areas

-- 3. b/ In Argentina the household survey was administered in October each year from 1980-2003.
-For Argentina, surveys from 1980-1991 covered only Gran Buenos Aires; surveys from 1992-1997 covered only 15 cities, and surveys from 1998-2003 covered 28 cities.
-Since 2004 the survey is given in a continuous form, this paper uses only the second semester for the years 2004-2006 in order to make it comparable with previous years. - 4. c/ Since 2000 changes in data collection methods or coverage of surveys complicates comparison with previous years. - 5. d/ Data corresponds to the Metropolitan Area of Asunción. - 6. e/ Since 2001 changes in data collection methods or coverage of surveys complicates comparison with previous years. - 7. f/ Since 2002 change in data collection methods or coverage of surveys complicates comparison with previous years. - 8. g/ Data from 1992 does not include non-labor income as opposed to the following years.
+- c/ Since 2000 changes in data collection methods or coverage of surveys complicates comparison with previous years. - 5. d/ Data corresponds to the Metropolitan Area of Asunción. - e/ Since 2001 changes in data collection methods or coverage of surveys complicates comparison with previous years. - f/ Since 2002 change in data collection methods or coverage of surveys complicates comparison with previous years. - 8. g/ Data from 1992 does not include non-labor income as opposed to the following years.

-Table A.7 Extreme poverty (headcount ratios) for Latin American countries, by political orientation of government (in %)
+TABLE A.7.
+Extreme poverty (headcount ratios) for Latin American countries, by political orientation of government (in %)